josmar-crwdstffng/angular/aio/content/tutorial/toh-pt0.md

 It also creates the following workspace and starter project files:

-*   A new workspace, with a root folder named `angular-tour-of-heroes`
+*   A new workspace, with a root directory named `angular-tour-of-heroes`
-*   An initial skeleton app project in the `src/app` subfolder
+*   An initial skeleton app project in the `src/app` sub-directory
 *   Related configuration files

 The initial app project contains a simple Welcome application, ready to run.